A. Road Test Scheduling in Alberta

 - Alberta Transportation staff may accompany the examiner during a road test for training and/or monitoring purposes.

-- Consider wearing clothing that is practical for driving and comfort and appropriate for the prevailing weather conditions.
+- Consider wearing clothing that is practical for driving comfortably and appropriate for the prevailing weather conditions.

 B. Cancellation Policy